 Executives and Directors

-- Robert A. Iger, President and Chief Executive Officer, The Walt Disney Company
+- Bob Chapek, Chief Executive Officer, The Walt Disney Company

 - Alan Braverman, Senior Executive Vice President, General Counsel and Secretary, The Walt Disney Company

-- Alan F. Horn, Chairman, The Walt Disney Studios
+- Alan F. Horn, Co-Chairman and Chief Creative Officer, The Walt Disney Studios

-- Christine M. McCarthy, Executive Vice President, Corporate Finance and Real Estate and Treasurer, The Walt Disney Company
+- Christine M. McCarthy, Senior Executive Vice President, Chief Financial Officer, The Walt Disney Company

-- Zenia Mucha, Executive Vice President, Corporate Communications, The Walt Disney Company
+- Zenia Mucha, Senior Executive Vice President, Chief Communications Officer, The Walt Disney Company

-- Brent Woodford, Senior Vice President, Planning and Control, The Walt Disney Company
+- Brent Woodford, Executive Vice President, Controllership, Financial Planning and Tax, The Walt Disney Company

 Board of Directors:

-- Susan Arnold, former President, Procter & Gamble
+- Susan E. Arnold, former President, Procter & Gamble

 - Mary T. Barra, General Motors